BehaviorTree/BehaviorTree.CPP/docs/tutorial_05_subtrees.md

 ## Loggers

-On the C++ side we don't need to do anything to build reusable subtree.
+On the C++ side we don't need to do anything to build reusable subtrees.

 Therefore we take this opportunity to introduce another neat feature of _BehaviorTree.CPP_ : __Loggers__.